Troubleshooting SVG image errors in Mapbox Studio

-If you are able to add your SVG to Mapbox Studio, but appears black, it's likely because you are using
+If you are able to add your SVG to Mapbox Studio, but it shows up as black, it may be because you are using the

 The SVGs Sketch generates may include some SVG filters that can not be correctly rendered by Mapbox Studio.
 You can open the SVG in Adobe Illustrator and do

 Object > Expand Appearance.

 If your icon fails to upload, it's likely either because the SVG is too large or the file is not a valid SVG.
 (For the list of SVG elements and attributes that the Mapbox uploader supports, see the Mapnik SVG support page.)
 We recommend you make sure that: